Hackers News Hackers News

 May 4, 2026 2 Min Read

-Because it handles active data streams between clients and servers, vulnerabilities in its processing of incoming data can have severe security implications for enterprise networks.
+Apache MINA is widely adopted for building high-performance, scalable network applications.
+Given its role in managing active data streams between clients and servers, any security weaknesses in its data processing can have severe implications for enterprise networks.

 Apache MINA Vulnerabilities

-• CVE-2026-42778: This flaw involves the deserialization of untrusted data (CWE-502), occurring when the application accepts data from an unknown source without validating it before reconstruction.
+• CVE-2026-42778: This flaw pertains to the deserialization of untrusted data (CWE-502), occurring when the application accepts and reconstructs data from an unknown source without proper validation.

-A logic flaw causes a specific branch to skip the necessary acceptMatchers filter, leading to full object deserialization.
+• CVE-2026-42779: Identified as a severe Remote Code Execution (RCE) vulnerability, this issue resides within the AbstractIoBuffer.resolveClass() method.
+A logic flaw causes a specific branch to bypass the essential acceptMatchers filter, leading to full object deserialization and potential arbitrary code execution.

-The risk is isolated to applications that specifically utilize the AbstractIoBuffer.getObject() method.
+It is important to note that these vulnerabilities do not impact all Apache MINA deployments.
+The risk is specifically isolated to applications that utilize the AbstractIoBuffer.getObject() method.

-If your application uses this method to deserialize Java classes sent by a client over the network, your system is completely vulnerable to these remote code execution attacks.
+If your application employs this method to deserialize Java classes transmitted by a client over the network, your system is fully susceptible to these remote code execution attacks.
+Administrators and developers must immediately review their codebases to ascertain whether they are using the affected method.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.